Timolol

 Benefits

-Use of timolol eye drops can help to prevent sight problems (including blindness) in people with glaucoma.
+Use of timolol eye drops can help to prevent sight problems (including blindness).

 Risks